Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 • Some users report a learning curve due to the platform’s breadth.

-• Less focused on deep AI-led routing compared to specialized routing engines.
+• Less focused on deep AI-led routing compared to specialized routing engines like Locus.

-Bringg is a strong fit for enterprise retailers, grocery chains, and logistics providers managing multiple delivery partners or fleets and needing a unified orchestration layer.
-It works well for teams optimizing multi-carrier operations rather than specializing in advanced routing automation.
+Enterprise retailers, grocery chains, and logistics providers managing multiple delivery partners or fleets that need a unified orchestration layer.
+Best for teams optimizing multi-carrier operations rather than specializing in advanced routing automation.

-Bringg offers custom enterprise pricing based on delivery volume, integration needs, carrier mix, and operational complexity.
+Custom enterprise pricing based on delivery volume, integration needs, carrier mix, and operational complexity. carrier mix, and operational complexity.

 4. Shipsy